 Greetings!
 My name is Vincent Cannataro and I am a scientist.

-I am currently a postdoctoral associate at Yale University in the laboratory of Jeffrey Townsend.
-We are working on many questions concerning the evolution of cancer, and one of the most exciting projects involves developing tools to estimate the selection intensity of specific mutations in growing tumors.
+I am currently an Assistant Professor of Biology at Emmanuel College in Boston, MA.
+Prior to this appointment I was a postdoctoral associate at Yale University in the laboratory of Jeffrey Townsend.
+My colleagues and I are working on many questions concerning the evolution of cancer, and one of the most exciting projects involves developing tools to estimate the selection intensity of specific mutations in growing tumors.